fardog/mermaid-cli/README.md

 Render [mermaid chart description][mermaid] files to png or svg.

 **Warning:** This is a very early release not yet fit for public consumption.
+PNGs seem to work pretty well, but aren't tested thoroughly and there are few options.
 SVGs are output, but are and are non-standard and missing labels.
-PNGs work depending on your opinion of "work".

 ## Installation